Felteng/how-are-your-reactions/README.md

 ## User stories
 - Index / Grid Game
-    - As a new visitng user, I would like to put my continous reactions to the test and see how what high score I can score.
+    - As a new visiting user, I would like to put my continous reactions to the test and see how what high score I can score.

     - As a returning user, I would like to test how I compare to my current high score.